The Cheese Soufflé: Simply Elegant

 What is a cheese soufflé?
 It sounds fancy and is impressive to serve, yet is very easy to make.
 Learn the best cheese for soufflé and what to serve with it.

-Basically, it’s a white sauce with eggs: first enriched with the yolk and then made fluffy with beaten whites.
+Basically, cheese soufflé is a white sauce with eggs: first enriched with the yolk and then made fluffy with beaten whites.
 And it doesn’t have to be a cheese soufflé; other soufflés are made with chocolate, or other flavorings like vegetables and fruits.
 But our favorite, by far, is cheese soufflé.
 And for a proper cheese soufflé, you need the right cheese.

 The Best Cheese for a Soufflé